Individual Liberty & Fidelity

 - Conversely, these rights should not negate the responsibility of the individual’s obligation to conduct himself as a responsible and productive member of society.
 No civilization can succeed and thrive for any duration unless “free people” act with fidelity to a core set of values and principles.
 Each one of us must be accountable for our own actions; and endeavor to build a better society, which improves our own life, and the lives of others.

-- All citizens are entitled to security for their person, and personal property.
+- All citizens are entitled to security for their person and personal property.
 Government’s primary task is the maintenance of law and order to ensure these rights are protected.
-Accordingly, the system of justice must afford each person access to competent representation and a level playing field to ensure the imperatives of justice can be met.
+Accordingly, the system of justice must afford each person access to competent representation and a level playing field to provide the imperatives of justice can be met.

 The preamble to R.I.S.E.